NASA-IMPACT/hls-status/README.md

 # HLS Status Page

-Webpage to keep display metrics from the cloud processing and provide status based on the metrics.
+Webpage to display metrics from the cloud processing and provide status based on the metrics.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # Basic Commands